 This sensor monitors the temperature of the refrigerant liquid returning from the indoor coil.
-The indoor EEV opening angle is fixed.
+If abnormally warm liquid is sensed, the ECU will make inverter or indoor fan motor speed changes to compensate.

-The liquid will enter the Liquid Line Strainer and will pass through the OPEN EEV.

-The refrigerant liquid now enters a receiver where excess refrigerant will store.
+The liquid will enter the Liquid Line Strainer and will pass through the OPEN EEV The refrigerant liquid now enters a receiver where excess refrigerant will store.

-After the liquid leaves the Liquid Receiver, it will enter the restriction of the OUTDOOR UNIT's EEV, which changes the liquid refrigerant to a lower pressure and temperature as it enters the outdoor coil.

-As the outdoor coil absorbs heat from the surrounding air, the very cold liquid refrigerant is changed to a cool vapor.
-This vapor travels through the 4-way valve to the accumulator.
+After the liquid leaves the Liquid Receiver, it will enter the restriction of the OUTDOOR UNIT's EEV.
+The EEV will drop the pressure of the liquid to low pressure low temperature.
+Heat from the outdoor air will boil off the cold refrigerant.
+The outdoor coil absorbs heat from the outdoor air.
+The refrigerant vapor boiling from the liquid refrigerant in the outdoor coil exits the outdoor coil.

-Temperature Sensor Te
+4 Temperature Sensor Te

 The outdoor coil temperature will be sensed by the Defrost Sensor.
-The sensor will use this temperature to to adjust EEV open angle and to calculate when a defrost cycle is necessary.
+The sensor will use this temperature to maintain EEV position/superheat adjustment and to calculate when a defrost cycle is necessary.